carfreesc/carfreesc.github.io/notes/gettinghere.md

 # Getting to State College and Penn State

+[ TODO: The organization of this page is a mess.
+I think there are really four main sections: 1) getting here by bus; 2) getting here by train+; 3) getting here from airports; and 4) lists of possible routes for NYC and other particular destinations.
+I do not know how to best present it. ]

 State College can be a bit difficult to reach by any means other than a long drive or an expensive flight.
 Happily, several other options are available: intercity bus service remains fairly robust, and Amtrak trains are not too far away.
 This page is an attempt to aggregate the various options for getting to and from town.
 Please report any errors, omissions, updates, or suggestions.

 ## By bus